 How is this special high curcumin turmeric grown?
 Where is it grown?
 Are buyers lining up to buy their produce?

 The Zizira team met two dynamic lady farmers, Pristene and Teimon, from this village.
-They belong to Self Help Groups (SHG) of West Jaintia Hills that grow high crucumin turmeric Lakadong.
+They belong to Self Help Groups (SHG) of West Jaintia Hills that grow high curcumin turmeric Lakadong.
 The SHGs work under a Federation, called ‘Life Federation’, formed in 2007 and located at Laskein village.
-The Federation has a factory with 6 dehydrating machines, a grinding machine, a packaging room, an oleo-resin extracting machines and a green house.
+The Federation has a factory with 6 dehydrating machines, a grinding machine, a packaging room, oleo-resin extracting machines and a greenhouse.
 All these are shared by its members.

-Pristene Thyllei is the president of a SHG called ‘Sein Pynbhalang”.
+Pristene Thyllei is the president of an SHG called ‘Sein Pynbhalang”.
 Ms Teimon Shylla is the secretary of another SHG called “Lakhihlang”.

 Turmeric is the root of the plant and the whole crop is harvested at one go by uprooting.
 For the next crop, selected pieces of the harvested turmeric are planted (the ‘mother rhizome’ is planted – the central part of a cluster of turmeric roots).
 From these new turmeric plants grow!
 Did you know that this village has always used the previous harvest’s turmeric to grow the next crop?
 So, the cultivar has come down generations.
 They have not used any other source!

 “What we plant has come from our forefathers – from one crop to the next!” said Pristene.
 The pride in her voice was noticeable and rightly so.